Mariatta/mariatta.github.io/content/posts/ice_cream_selfies/2020/seagl_pyconid_pyconpl/index.md

     weight: 20
     parent: ice-cream-selfies-2020
 hero: nov2020.jpg
-tags: ["Ice Cream Selfie", "Conference"]
+tags: ["Ice Cream Selfie", "Conference", "PyCon", "SeaGL"]
 ---

 It was 2020.
 I joined so many virtual conferences, and at one point, I was a